rust-lang/rustlings/THIRD_PARTY_EXERCISES.md

 # Third-Party Exercises

 The support of Rustlings for third-party exercises allows you to create your own set of Rustlings exercises to focus on some specific topic.
-You could also offer a translatation of the original Rustlings exercises as a third-party exercises.
+You could also offer a translatation of the original Rustlings exercises as third-party exercises.

 ## Getting started

 To create third-party exercises, install Rustlings and run `rustlings dev new PROJECT_NAME`.
 This command will, similar to `cargo new PROJECT_NAME`, create a template directory called `PROJECT_NAME` with all what you need to get started.

-Read the comments in the generated `info.toml` file to understand the format of this file.
+Read the comments in the generated `info.toml` file to understand its format.
 It allows you to set a custom welcome and final message and specify the metadata of every exercise.

 ## Create an exercise